 Hear it loud and clear: the past is back in fashion, and it’s more alive than ever.
-Just ask Six The Musical, the radical reinvention of Henry VIII’s wives, which reopened this week at the Arts Theatre.
+Just ask Six, the radical musical reinvention of Henry VIII’s wives, which opened in the West End in 2018 at the Arts Theatre.

-So if you’re going, here’re Six stunning moments to look out for.
-And if not?
+Whether you’ve got tickets to see Six for the sixth time when it reopens at the Lyric Theatre or it’s on your bucket list of London shows 2021, here are Six stunning moments to look out for.
 Be warned: this is one chapter of her-story you won’t want to miss.

 As you might expect from THAT rhyme, these Six ladies have some serious axes to grind with their old spouse.
 And so, for our entertainment, the Six wives welcome us to the “histo-remix”: their chance to tell us the untold individual stories “your GCSEs alive on stage”.
 The Queen judged to have had it the worst at Henry VIII’s hand wins the contest.

 Throughout a dazzling 75 minutes, the Queens sing, snipe and spar superbly in their individual moments in the spotlight.
-And as the competition ratcheted up to crown a winner, the sarcasm-dripping one-liners meted out by Catherine Howard (Aimie Atkinson), in particular, had us positively laughing our heads off- oh.
+And as the competition ratcheted up to crown a winner, the sarcasm-dripping one-liners meted out by Katherine Howard, in particular, has us positively laughing our heads off- oh.
 Sorry.

 The kick-ass all-female band